List of +150 Renewable Energy Investors in Europe

 9) Bluefield Solar Income Fund (Guernsey, United Kingdom)

 The portfolio of the Guernsey based investment firm provides over 100 solar parks assets which is representable for their focus on utility scale solar assets and portfolios.
 Based on their approach to maximise the renewable energy, Bluefield Solar Income Fund is currently extending their investments to onshore wind parks, hydropower projects and energy storage.
-Nevertheless, the reginal focus will remain in the United Kingdom while further fulfilling the obligation to contribute to a more sustainable future which includs reduced carbon emissions.
+Nevertheless, the regional focus will remain in the United Kingdom while further fulfilling the obligation to contribute to a more sustainable future which includes reduced carbon emissions.

 10) RWE Renewables (Essen, Germany)

-RWE Renewables is considered as a leading investment firm in the global renewable energy sector.
-By continuous working on innovative technologies, the German subsidiary of RWE is striving their goal to be carbon-neutral by 2040.
+RWE Renewables is considered a leading investment firm in the global renewable energy sector.
+By continuously working on innovative technologies, the German subsidiary of RWE is striving their goal to be carbon-neutral by 2040.
 Therefore, RWE Renewables is centering the area of onshore and offshore wind parks as well as photovoltaic solar farms.
 As one of the largest electricity generators worldwide, the Essen based investment firm is striving to convert to a more sustainable way of implementation by cutting conventional power plants and thereby reducing carbon emissions.

 Picture Source: Karsten Würth